 - weakness and fatigue

-It isn’t usual to get cachexia with the early stages of cancer.
-Up to 6 out of 10 people (60%) with advanced cancer develop some degree of cachexia.
+People with early stage cancers don’t usually get cachexia.
+Up to 8 out of 10 people with advanced cancer (80%) develop some degree of cachexia.

 Cachexia in advanced cancer can be very upsetting.
 You can feel very weak and less able to do things.

 Cachexia isn't just associated with cancer.
 It is common in the advanced stages of other illnesses such as heart disease, HIV and kidney disease.